 Complete the steps for new students, on the Getting Started page

 The admissions form will ask you what you plan to study.
 Since we don’t offer a degree or certificate in this subject, you should choose Associate of Arts – Oregon Transfer (AAOT) for now.

 Plan your transfer

 Registration is now open for these programs.
-To learn more, contact Ben Kaufmann, OCCC’s Navigate Program Coordinator.
-To make an appointment with Ben, please call 541-867-8501.
+To learn more, contact Theresa Harper, OCCC’s Teacher Education Pathway Advisor.
+To make an appointment with Theresa, please call 541-867-8501.

 *Program development was supported in part by funding from Meyer Memorial Trust through their Equitable Education Portfolio and through a collaboration with Lincoln County School District.